DEMCON/libstored/README.md

 1. Using a simple language, you can define which variables, types, etc., you need.
 Next, a C++ class is generated, with these variables, but also with iterators, run-time name lookup, synchronization hooks, and more.
 This is your _store_.
+Additionally, a VHDL implementation is generated too, such that the store can also be used on an FPGA.
 2. These stores can be synchronized between different instances via arbitrary communication channels.
-So, you can build a distributed system over multiple processes or hardware nodes, via lossy and lossless channels, over TCP, CAN, serial, you name it.
+So, you can build a distributed system over multiple processes or hardware nodes like microcontrollers and FPGAs, via lossy and lossless channels, over TCP, CAN, serial, you name it.
 When some node writes to its store, this update is distributed through your application.
 3. The store can be accessed via a debugging protocol.
 Using this protocol, all objects in the store can be read/written or sampled at high frequency for nice plots.
 It offers streams to have a sort of stdout redirection or debugging